mgorkove/openchat/README.md

     topic: This is the topic of the chat.

-    agent: The model type of the Bot you want to chat with. ["BLENDER.SMALL", 'DIALOGPT.MEDIUM', 'GPTNEO.LARGE']
+    agent: The model type of the Bot you want to chat with.
+          ["blender.small", "blender.medium", 'dialogpt.small',
+           'dialogpt.medium', 'gptneo.small', 'gptneo.large']

 ### Output format